 Okay, this gift is not cheap right off the bat.
 However, it absolutely saves you tons of money down the road.
 And it can be a great gift to give with a group.

-As part of our quest to avoid paying pricey cable bills, my husband and I installed an antenna in our attic several months back and bought ourselves a TiVo.
-I don’t think I could go back to regular old T.V. after being spoiled by this thing.
+As part of our quest to avoid paying priceay cable bills, my husband and I installed an antenna in our attic several years back and bought ourselves a TiVo.
+After being spoiled by this thing, I don’t think I could go back to regular old T.V..

-My favorite, time-saving feature is the ability to skip completely over commercials.
-Wow!
+My favorite time-saving feature is the ability to skip completely over commercials.
 The device lets you watch T.V., pause, and rewind — all on up to four simultaneous programs.
-(I’m forever glancing away from the T.V. when something sudden and dramatic pops up in the plot, so the 10-second, instant-replay feature is one I’m always using.)

 This book is the primer for setting goals, estimating time, creating a time map, and maximizing your productivity with incredible time-saving techniques.